FedeDP/ncursesFM/README.md

 ## Known bugs
 * installing packages segfaults if package has wrong arch.
 Packagekit daemon segfaults too: https://github.com/hughsie/PackageKit/issues/87.
+* not all memory is correctly freed if leaving the program while initially probing for devices.

 ## Install instructions: